(New England) Contra

 Hands are held loosely - allowing relative rotation.

-To embellish the courtesy turn after a ladies’ chain, couples can ‘Swat the Flea’.
-Or instead of rotating Ccw., the man could rotate Cw. - swapping his partner’s raised left hand, behind his back, to his r. hand, which he keeps raised for her to twirl out Cw..
+To embellish the courtesy turn after a ladies’ chain, couples can ‘Swat the Flea’. or instead of rotating CCw., the man could rotate Cw. - swapping his partner’s lowered left hand, behind his back, to his r. hand.

-When transitioning, say from circling to swinging: the man raises the lady’s right hand (with his left) and leads her to twirl ½ Ccw..
+When transitioning, say from circling to swinging the lady on his left… the man raises the lady’s right hand (with his left) and leads her to twirl ½ CCw. to face him.

-After a final swing: man raises and straightens his left arm (holding lady’s right) and applies slight rotational pressure with his right hand to his partner’s back encouraging her to twirl out, Cw., under his left.
+When exiting a swing: man raises and straightens his left arm (holding lady’s right) and applies slight rotational pressure with his right hand to his partner’s back encouraging her to twirl out, Cw., under his left.

 The couple face each other - say, preceding a swing after the palm-to-palm balance or after swinging - with either hand: